Affiliate & Financial Disclosure

 Today, this is a blog, registered as a business so that I do not get in trouble with the tax man for the income that we have earned thus far.
 We do not look for companies to financially support us, we do not do fundraisers (with the exception of the UnBound Me Scholarships we hosted, which is no longer running), we are not an organization with a board of trustees.

-We are a handful of women who went through something difficult and wanted to share what we learned from God through our experience to help other women.
+We are a handful of women who went through something difficult and wanted to find a way to use our experience to help other women.

 However, doing so has costs.
 It’s actually quite incredible how expensive blogging can be!
 So we have dedicated to becoming “tentmakers”.
-We sell products like blankets and clothing, host online classes and sell Bible studies (and the like) to fund “the gospel”, which is free for you.
+We sell products like blankets and clothing (discontinued 2019), host online classes and sell Bible studies (and the like) to fund “the gospel”, which is free for you.

 Grey Ministries has become a rapidly-growing platform for Christian women with loved ones who struggle with addiction.
 As it grows, it needs more time, more services, more web hosting, more help, etc. This all greatly increases the need for tent making.